-The GVN is currently working on the development of Regional GVN Chapters.
-Although the GVN is headquartered in Baltimore, we believe our presence needs to be truly global and therefore each regional GVN needs to meet specific geographic challenges found particularly in Southeast Asia, South America, Europe, and Africa.
+The GVN is developing Regional GVN Chapters.
+Although the GVN is headquartered in Baltimore, we believe our presence needs to be truly global and therefore each regional GVN needs to meet specific geographic challenges found particularly in Southeast Asia, Central and South America, Europe, and Africa.
 The idea is to move towards a more flexible, global organization.

-We have recently established the Africa GVN Regional Unit, in a meeting co-Organized by Dr. Pontiano Kaleebu, Director, UVRI and Dr. Glenda Gray, President, MRC South Africa.
-We strategically outlined the local programs in order to:
+We established the Africa GVN Regional Unit during a meeting co-Organized by Dr. Pontiano Kaleebu, Director, UVRI and Dr. Glenda Gray, President, MRC South Africa.
+We strategically outlined the local programs in an effort to:

 - 1. Build local capacity

 - 2. Identify the local gaps

-- 3. Build consensus with key stakeholders
+- 3. Build consensus with keystakeholders